Connoroni/refresher-guides/week04/README.md

       `INSERT INTO users (name) VALUES ('Robert'); DROP TABLE users;--)` )
       ```
-      - This would insert the name 'Robert' but then end the query and begin a DROP TABLE query that would delete the users table, which would be quite bad
+      - This would insert the name 'Robert' but then end the query and begin a DROP TABLE query that would delete the users table, which would be anywhere from quite bad to completely catastrophic depending on the database
 - Most of the time we'll be querying the database not from a ```seed.js``` file but from a ```server.js``` file where we'll set up endpoints to send our queries
   ```js
   app.get("/users", async (req, res) => {